mitchhs12/safe-top-protocols/README.md

 ## 📝 Notes

-- **KuCoin (8,235 transactions)**: Interactions occur via a proxy contract.
-As a **centralized exchange**, it’s not considered a DeFi protocol and is excluded from rankings that compare only DeFi protocols.
-- **Protocols like Safe or ENS** are included for completeness even though they serve broader infrastructure purposes beyond just DeFi.
+- **Protocols like Safe, KuCoin and ENS** are included for completeness even though they serve broader infrastructure purposes beyond just DeFi.
-# safe-top-protocols